CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

 Load or Install GeneFlow
 ~~~~~~~~~~~~~~~~~~~~~~~~

-First, we need to configure our environment by loading or installing GeneFlow.
+First, configure our environment by loading or installing GeneFlow.
 If you're using a system administered by someone else (e.g., a CDC system), GeneFlow may already be installed.

 To check if GeneFlow is available, use the following command: